-One of the most common questions is, “What are your standard building specifications?”
-Now, typically when someone asks this they’re looking for a list of “standard” features so they can compare one builder to another.
+When a potential client asks, "What are your standard building specifications?", typically they're looking for a list of standard features so they can compare one builder to another.

 I totally understand the question, but the right answer, in a lot of cases, is a little counter-intuitive.